 - Humanism: “Don’t do things you wouldn’t want to have done to you.”
 (The British Humanist Society)

-The Morality of Do No Harm Can Be Situational
+The Ethics of Do No Harm Can Be Situational

-The moral principles of Do No Harm can be difficult to administer in the real world.
+The ethical precepts of Do No Harm can be difficult to administer in the real world.
 Proportional Justice requires attention to the motives, premeditation, and mitigating circumstances surrounding each moral violation.

 For example, intent has always been very important in judging violations of the Morals of Do No Harm.
 Killing someone by reckless accident is not murder, but “Involuntary manslaughter.”
 Murdering someone after willful premeditation is worse than murdering someone out of sudden anger.
 Murder and manslaughter are both “wrong,” i.e. they can never be good, but murder is more wrong than manslaughter.